ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Comprehensive Guide to Fully Automated Media Box.md

 ## Request Agents

 Although not required, these applications integrate between your Media Managers and you by providing friendly user interfaces to request shows/movies instead of you accessing your media manager.
-It also has eatures that simplfy your media experience.
+It also has features that simplify your media experience.
 The following apps are recommended:

 ### Ombi